alstn8022/alstn8022/README.md

 * ~~BalJeokWha Master~~

 # JUDGE
-## This Link Is For Fast Access to Iui Judge.
+## This Link Is For Direct Access To The Iui Judge.

 [ICODI JUDGE](http://1.238.69.9:7500)